S/4 HANA 1709 and the Future of SAP Fashion Implementation

 Migrate to SAP S/4HANA

 Here are the key reasons Rich FIORI analytics; the ability to run SAP business transactions on any device.
-SAP S/4HANA 1709 endows the ability to use more ‘standard’ SAP functionality, and of course, as with FMS–the ability to run Retail and Wholesale code in a single instance.
+SAP S/4HANA 1709 endows the ability to use more ‘standard’ SAP functionality, and of course, as with Fashion Management Solution – the ability to run Retail and Wholesale code in a single instance.
 Another area of great improvement is simplification.
 For example, ‘business partners’ in lieu of customers and vendors; simplified data models with a lot fewer data bases to manage, batch management, maintenance transactions, and many more innovations in the finance module.

 SAP S/4HANA 1709 New Features